Borrowing strengh in hierarchical Bayes: Posterior concentration of the Dirichlet base measure: Main theorems and tools

-\begin{remark} If the number of support points of $G_0$ is $k < \infty$ and $k$ is known; $H$ is taken to be a probability measure with $k$ support points.
-Then the proof can be easily modified to establish a parametric rate of posterior concentration:
+2. In the parametric case, the number of support points of $G_0$ is $k < \infty$ and $k$ is known, $H$ is taken to be a probability measure with $k$ support points.
+Then we obtain the following parametric rate of posterior concentration for a finite admixture model for continuous data: